kristoffer-dyrkorn/software-renderer/tutorial/README.md

 <img src="images/9-incremental.png" width="75%">
 </p>

 In this situation, we are lucky, since if you do the math (which we won't here) the change in determinant value per pixel - both horizontally and vertically - is constant.
 The math might be understood intuitively if you recall that the determinant value is proportional to the shortest distance from a candidate pixel to a triangle edge.
-That means the change only depends of the slope of the triangle edge - and as long as both the triangle edges and the scan directions are straight lines the change is constant.
+That means the change in value only depends of the slope of the triangle edge - and as long as both the triangle edges and the scan directions are straight lines the change is constant.

 <p align="center">
 <img src="images/9-constant-change.png" width="75%">
 </p>

-The change also easily calculated.
+The change is also easy to calculate.
 That means that we can update the current (running) determinant value very quickly.

 This is how we change the code: